 As her second trimester approached, the woman ceremoniously unscrewed the lid from a jar.
 The essence of coconut transported the man to the beach where he had slathered her young body with lotion.
 It also smelled of sex.
 They made love in his Plymouth Valiant before driving home to her unsuspecting parents.

 He dipped two fingers into the mayonnaise-like mixture, secretly craving a roast beef on rye.
 The woman promised the magical blend would keep stretch marks from creating a road map over her stomach.
 He swiped the ointment over the taught expanse, like oiling a rubber raft.
-The man visualized his offspring, a child with his chin and her nose.
+The man visualized his offspring—a child with his chin and her nose.
 A boy.

 After sixteen weeks, a ravenous appetite replaced nausea.
-Buttons strained the woman’s prepregnancy wardrobe, playing peek-a-boo with her new larger, utilitarian bra.
+Buttons strained the woman’s pre-pregnancy wardrobe, playing peek-a-boo with her new larger, utilitarian bra.

-Finally, fours hours of un-medicated labor ushered Sheila into the world.
+Finally, fours hours of unmedicated labor ushered Sheila into the world.
 The man held his daughter like a precious piece of porcelain he might drop on the cold hospital tile.

 Once they were home, colicky cries permeated Sheila’s days.
 The woman wandered through the house, her blouse unbuttoned, waiting to offer a weary breast to a demanding rosebud of a mouth.
 Only the mother’s sagging milky sacs brought solace to Sheila’s whimpers.

 The man missed stroking his baby’s chubby legs, her fingers curling around his thumb.
-The woman’s silken skin deteriorated into rough red scales as she sterilized bottles, nipples, and rattles in scalding water.
+The woman’s silken skin deteriorated into rough red scales as she mechanically sterilized bottles, nipples, and rattles in scalding water.

 One tranquil day between colic and teething, Sheila slept in her playpen.
 The man tenderly picked up his daughter.
 She nuzzled his neck.
-He whispered something sweet.
+He whispered sweet something’s.
 Then Sheila squirmed and familiar warmth accompanied by an acrid stench penetrated her diaper.
 She thrashed.
 In his mind he wanted to calm her, wanted to clean her, wanted to feed and clothe her.
 His inexperienced hands released Sheila to her bed.
 She cried in fitful gasps as he slipped out of the room.